rafaelcamargo/publications-lab/publications/components-beyond-reuse.md

 ## Flexibility

-Now, suppose the product team decided to move the Weather Card to another View.
+Now, suppose the product team has decided to move the Weather Card to another View.
 You have in your hands the job of moving it from one View to another.
 So easy, right?

 ![flexibility](https://user-images.githubusercontent.com/4738687/35684732-f11f2b3e-074e-11e8-8224-5e1661c928d9.png)